 - Register a new business and receive an account number in 15 minutes!

 - Request:

-- o Direct deposit account
+- Direct deposit account

-- To close an account
+- o To close an account

 - o Filing frequency change

 - Address updates

 - o Penalty waivers

 - Protest or appeal a liability

 - Register and add access to accounts

 - Submit and/or amend returns

 - View account balances

 - Make payments for returns and assessments

-For a complete list of features visit GTC and click on the "What can I do inside GTC" button. http://gtc.dor.ga.gov
+For a complete list of features visit GTC and click on the "What can I do inside GTC" button. https://gtc.dor.ga.gov corporations.
+One is an income tax at a rate of 6% on taxable income.
+The second is a graduated tax based on corporate net claimed on Form 600, Schedule 3, Line 2.
+If tax is not paid by worth.
+Instructions for the net worth tax begins on Page 8.